 Saint Charles Mountain is located in the Bear River Mountains.
 It is one of the most rugged peaks in the range.
-The mountain sits on the ridge that divides the south fork of Bloomington Canyon and the north fork of Saint Charles Canyon.
+The mountain sits on the ridge that divides two forks including the south fork of Bloomington Canyon and the north fork of Saint Charles Canyon.
 The mountain is composed of several different types of rock including limestone, dolomite, shale, and quartzite.
 Several of these rocks have fossils and mineral intrusions embedded in them.
-I found strange layers of white and dark boulders located all over the area.
-The rock on Saint Charles Mountain is very rough and sharp.
+There were strange layers of white and dark boulders located all over the area.

 Saint Charles Mountain has three summits.
 The eastern summit is the highpoint, the central summit is where the impressive cliffs above Bloomington Lake are located, and the west summit is a pyramid shaped peak.
 The west summit had a nice cairn on top while the other two had a small pile of rocks.
 There was no register or benchmark on the highpoint.
 I got the impression that the mountain was not climbed often.
 There were a few game trails and I saw several deer while climbing the mountain.
 The view from the summit includes the northern end of Cache Valley, Bear Lake Valley, the Bannock Range, and the mountains in the Idaho portion of Bear River Range.